Does smoking hemp get you high? Is it safe?

 Some of our customers mix hemp bud with their “street weed” to mellow it out.
 CBD tends to calm the effects of high THC strains and edibles.

 And many people long for the “ritual of smoking.”
 The oral fixation that comes with the habit of smoking is a strong one, after all.
-Some have traded nicotine for hemp and appreciate that hemp is neither addictive nor packed with chemicals, making it easier to stay true to the shift.
+Some have traded nicotine for hemp.
+They appreciate that hemp is neither addictive nor packed with chemicals, so it’s an easy shift.

 What People Might Mistake as a “High” When Smoking Hemp Flower

 Part of the misconception that CBD causes a high may come from so many people calling it “non-psychoactive.”
 By definition, psychoactive means that it affects the mind — which CBD certainly seems to do.
-However, CBD doesn’t appear to affect the mind in the same way that THC does, so it’s labeled as non-psychoactive as a result.
+However, CBD doesn’t appear to affect the mind in the same way that THC does.
+As a result, it’s labeled as non-psychoactive.

 Furthermore, many CBD products, especially CBD-rich hemp flower, don’t merely just contain CBD.
 Rather, minor cannabinoids, terpenes, and other hemp compounds also come into play.
-What people can mistake for a high is the entourage effect that CBD and other cannabinoids working in synergy can stimulate.
+What people can mistake for a high is the entourage effect that cannabinoids in synergy can stimulate.

 The entourage effect of cannabinoids just helps each cannabinoid amplify its overall results.
 Depending on the hemp strain, this may stimulate a more intense level of relaxation, along with other positive properties.